 Meet the team who work for the IEC.

 As Chief Executive Officer of the World Egg Organisation (WEO), I am delighted to have the opportunity to drive the overall strategic development of the whole WEO.
 I also have a key role in the continuing development of the International Egg Commission, which is at the heart of the WEO.
 The World Egg Organisation takes a whole value chain approach and provides the opportunity to bring together a wide range of partners and bodies across the whole egg spectrum.
 This allows us to work in key areas including human nutrition; through the International Egg Nutrition Centre (IENC), the environment; through the Global Initiative for Sustainable Eggs (GISE), and poverty alleviation; through the International Egg Foundation (IEF).
 I am passionate about advancing the knowledge and understanding of the power of the egg to benefit peoples around the world in both developed and developing environments.

-As Chief Operating Officer of the WEO I am responsible for all day-to-day operations of the organisation, as well as the planning, implementation and evaluation of the association's programmes and services to meet the strategic objectives set by the Board.
-All our programmes and services are targeted at supporting members and the wider egg industry internationally.
-I joined the IEC in 2010, spending four years as Business and Events Manager, before being promoted to Operations Director in 2014 and Secretary General in 2015.
-I previously worked in 2 international subsidiaries of the Vinci Group, drawing on my legal training to co-ordinate the bid process for multi million pound projects.
-Working for a member organisation such as the IEC is immensely rewarding.
-I am constantly challenged with fresh work initiatives, and thoroughly enjoy the translating of goals into accomplishments and further developing the service and reach of the IEC.
+As Chief Operating Officer of the World Egg Organisation (WEO) I work to execute the company vision, and to provide the link between strategy and operations.
+My responsibilities include the planning, implementation and evaluation of the association's programmes and services to meet the strategic objectives set by the Board, and to provide direction and empowerment to the operational team with the leadership and resources they need to successfully complete operational initiatives.
+I joined the IEC in 2010, spending four years as Business and Events Manager, before being promoted to Operations Director in 2014, Secretary General in 2015, and COO of the WEO in 2018, and thoroughly enjoy the translating of goals into accomplishments and further developing the service and reach of the WEO.

 Peter van Horne